krustlet/krustlet/docs/topics/configuration.md

 common way to override this.
 However, custom kubelets built on `kubelet` may provide such a mechanism.

-The `krustlet-wascc` and `krustlet-wasi` kubelets do not currently provide a way to override the default location.
+The `krustlet-wasi` kubelet does not currently provide a way to override the default location.

 **TODO: should we build in a standard way of overriding the file location?**